Khalsa bole

-Khalsa bole (Gurmukhi: ਖ਼ਾਲਸਈ ਬੋਲੇ or ਖ਼ਾਲਸਾ ਬੋਲੀ; Ḵẖālasa'ī bōlē, Ḵẖālasā bōlī; meaning "words of Khalsa"; alternatively transcribed as Khalsa boli) is a bravado-based dialectical nomenclature developed and spoken by members of the Akali-Nihang sect of Sikhism.
+Khalsa bole is a bravado-based language variety, derived primarily from Punjabi, developed and historically spoken by members of the Akali-Nihang sect of Sikhism.
 It has also been described as a coded language.
+Sant Singh Sekhon describes the lect as a "grandiloquent patois" that "comprises euphemisms and jargon symbolic of high-spirited confidence and courage".
+The Nihangs use certain vocabulary with distinct semantics.

+Names

 Other common names for the lect are Gar Gaj Bole (ਗੜਗੱਜ ਬੋਲੇ; meaning "words that thunder"), Nihang Singh de Bole ("words of the Nihang Sikhs"), Nihang Bola ("Nihang speak"), and Khalsa de bole ("words of the Khalsa").

 Purpose

 The dialect encompasses the Sikh philosophical concept of remaining ever optimistic, known as Chardi kala.
 The unique dialect serves martial and mental objectives, such as helping the speaker and listeners remain in high-spirits in the face of adversity.
 It serves as a verbal act of dissent in the face of troubling circumstances.